CDarryl/vlsi-f24-lab-3-CDarryl/README.md

 1. The input must propagate through the gate at the rising edge.
 Therefore, the clk-q time matters (clk-q is the latency between the rising edge of the clock, until a valid output appears gate output)

     To see the consequence of annotated simulations, first configure the waveforms so that you see at least the `clk` and `delay_chain0` signals (hint: you may need to go down to the DUT level of hierarchy in the left pane).
 Zoom into the first rising edge of `delay_chain0`, around the 50ns mark.
 Recall that in an RTL-level sim, logic gates behave ideally (output change instantly).
 This means that the flip-flop output `delay_chain0` would change state (given an input that has changed) perfectly synchronously to the rising edge of `clk`.
-However, you will see here that the transition edge of `delay_chain0` is *some amount of time after the rising edge* of `clk`.This delay was annotated in the SDF as the flop’s clk-q time (`IOPATH CLK Q`, for rising and falling edges) and properly simulated in VCS.
+However, you will see here that the transition edge of `delay_chain0` is *some amount of time after the rising edge* of `clk`.This delay was annotated in the SDF as the flop’s clk-q time (`IOPATH CLK Q`, for rising and falling edges) and properly simulated.

     Try looking at some other signals and think about why some signals have more delay than others.
 Also try out some of the other options in the wave viewer to try and figure out what is going on.